compstorylab/py-allotax/README.md

 I am receiving an `npm` error regarding `canvas`, `pixman`, or other packages I do not recognize.
 - You may need `canvas` and its dependencies.
 Please follow [this guide](https://www.npmjs.com/package/canvas#compiling) to installing it based on your OS.

-Other packages are erring out or not installing.
-- We will eventually package this repo and streamline installation.

 <br>
 <br>